ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-eks/README.md

-# Cloud Platform - Terraform
+# Cloud Platform - EKS Cluster

-This README will detail the purpose of the Cloud Platform layer in Terraform.
-The Cloud Platform in this context refers to the Kubernetes platform built by the MoJ Cloud Platform team.
-All Terraform in this directory will create cluster specific infrastructure.
+This README describes the main infrastructure components required to deliver a production-ready EKS cluster.
+Terraform is used as a main tool to bootstrap the infrastructure layer and EKS clusters.

 ## Contents
   - [Bastion](#bastion)